Rehash

 Jasher 20:6-11

-And Abraham went forth from the king, and the king’s present followed him.
+Abraham left the king’s presence, and the king’s gift followed him.

 Climax